By sharing this link, I acknowledge that I have read and understand the Terms and Conditions.

 72.8 MB (2.0 MB compressed)

 35.8 x 50.8 cm ⏐ 14.1 x 20.0 in (300dpi)

 MARK GARLICK / SCIENCE PHOTO LIBRARY MARK GARLICK / SCIENCE PHOTO LIBRARY

-Trappist-1 is a red-dwarf star ? the most common variety ? located some 40 light-years away in Aquarius.
+Trappist-1 is a red-dwarf star – the most common variety – located some 40 light-years away in Aquarius.
 In 2015, astronomers discovered that Trappist-1 was host to three earth-sized planets.
 Then it came under the spotlight again in 2017 when NASA scientists found an additional four planets, taking the total up to seven.
 This is the most terrestrial planets that have ever been found to orbit a single star, including our own Solar System.
 Trappist-1 is only fractionally larger than Jupiter in diameter.
 This image shows the star and six of the planets as they would appear from the surface of the fifth outermost planet, Trappist-1f.
+The world is depicted with seas.
 All of the planets and the Sun are to scale.
 One of the worlds is seen transiting in front of the star.

 Model release not required.
 Property release not required.